Kidney Health Coach

 Certified Health Education Specialists/Master Certified Health Education Specialists (CHES®/MCHES®): This course is designated for Certified Health Education Specialists (CHES®) and/or Master Certified Health Education Specialists (MCHES®) to receive up to 2.0 total Category I education contact hours.
 Advanced-level continuing education contact hours are not available.

-American Nurses Credentialing Center (ANCC): The Association of Diabetes Care & Education Specialists designates this activity for a maximum of 2.0 ANCC contact hours.
+American Nurses Credentialing Center (ANCC): Association of Diabetes Care & Education Specialists designates this activity for a maximum of 2.0 ANCC contact hours.
 The Association of Diabetes Care & Education Specialists is approved by the California Board of Registered Nursing, Provider Number 10977, for 2.0 contact hours.
+RNs must retain this document for 4 years after the activity concludes.

-Certified Diabetes Care and Education Specialists: To satisfy the requirements for renewal of certification for the Certification Board for Diabetes Care and Education (CBDCE) continuing education activities must be diabetes related and approved by a provider on the CBDCE list of Approved Providers (www.ncbde.org).
+Certified Diabetes Care and Education Specialists: To satisfy the requirements for renewal of certification for the Certification Board for Diabetes Care and Education (CBDCE), continuing education activities must be diabetes related and approved by a provider on the CBDCE list of Approved Providers (http://www.cbdce.org).
 CBDCE does not approve continuing education.
-The Association of Diabetes Care & Education Specialists (ADCES) is on the CBDCE list of Approved Providers.
+The Association of Diabetes Care & Education Specialists is on the CBDCE list of Approved Providers.

 National Board of Public Health Examiners (NBPHE) : American Kidney Fund is an approved provider of CPH Recertification Credits by the National Board of Public Health Examiners for Certified Public Health Professionals (CPH).
 Up to 2.0 CPH Recertification Credits may be earned upon the completion of this activity.